AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   latest build system.
 - Fixed the custom RW in :ref:`simIncludeRW` to store the information regarding u_min in the RW class.
 - provide support for the swig 4.1 software
-- Added the ability to connect a thruster to a moving body different than the hub.
+- Added the ability in both :ref:`thrusterDynamicEffector` and :ref:`thrusterStateEffector` to connect a thruster to a moving body different than the hub.
 - The thrusters now have an additional variable called ``MaxSwirlTorque``.
 Useful for ion thrusters, it adds a torque about the thrust axis proportional to the current thrust factor.